MagicWorld: Towards Long-Horizon Stability for Interactive Video World Exploration: Methodology

-\subsection{History Cache Retrieval}
+Interactive video world generation follows an autoregressive process in which each step depends on previously generated results.
+As interactions continue, prediction errors accumulate and gradually cause scene drift, leading to structural instability and semantic deviations in long-horizon scenarios.
+To address this issues, we introduce two complementary strategies, a history cache retrieval strategy to reinforce historical scene information during rollout and an enhanced interactive training strategy that explicitly simulates multi-step interaction during training to enhance long-term consistency.

-During interactive autoregressive generation, each inference step depends on previously generated results, causing prediction errors to accumulate as interactions progress.
-Such accumulation gradually weakens the model’s reliance on earlier observations, leading to scene drift that manifests as geometric instability and semantic deviations.
-This effect becomes particularly evident in extended interactive scenarios, where the compounding of errors disrupts scene coherence and visual stability across iterations.
-To address this issue, we introduce a History Cache Retrieval (HCR) mechanism that explicitly enables the model to retrieve structurally relevant historical key frames during interactive inference.
-By maintaining access to remote visual context, HCR alleviates the accumulation of inter-step errors and enhances scene continuity across interaction iterations.
+\subsubsection{History Cache Retrieval}

-As shown in Fig. \ref{FIG1_Model}, the goal of HCR is to store the clean latent features generated at each autoregressive step into a history cache.
+The goal of history cache retrieval is to store the clean latent features generated at each autoregressive step into a history cache.
 During the subsequent inference step, the current input frame latent is matched against the cached history via similarity retrieval to obtain the most relevant reference frames, which are then fed into the model as auxiliary conditions.
-By explicitly injecting relevant historical cues, HCR helps the model recover previously observed scene information and stabilizes scene transitions across interaction iterations.
-HCR consists of three stages.
+History cache retrieval consists of three steps.